containerscrew/tftools/README.md

 # TF summarize

-The concern is: I have a lot of changes in terraform and I need a clear way of the concepts that are going to be deleted|changed|created only with the resource address.
-It can be messy to have a super tf plan output when there are many changes.
+**The concern is:** I have a lot of changes in terraform and I need a clear way of the concepts that are going to be **deleted|changed|created** only with the resource address.
+It can be messy to have a super tf plan output when there are **many changes**.

+Imagine you are going to:

+- Create a new s3 test bucket
+- Change your ALB ingress controller policy and vpc-cni addon
+- Delete grafana backup tool helm chart...

+1. Makes the appropriate changes from code.

-Then, execute `tfsum terraform`, then you will see the original output of a plan/apply and a summary only printing the resource addr and the action.
+2. Execute `tfsum terraform`, then you will see the original output of a plan/apply and a summary only printing the resource addr and the action.

 > tfsum is a custom function.
 See [usage](#usage) or [tfsum.sh](scripts/tfsum.sh)

 ![tfsum](assets/example.png)

-This summarized output can be useful, for example, for:
+*This summarized output can be useful, for example, for:*

 * You are migrating a terraform module and there are many changes that may be important in terms of destroying/creating resources (e.g., if you are migrating an EKS module from v17.X to v19.X).
 * You use GitOps and deploy terraform from pipeline.
 The pipeline that makes the `terraform plan` can always show a summary of what is going to change (instead of having a super output of the original terraform plan).